Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

 When you save the file,
-Dart Editor automatically runs the package manager, which recursively installs the Dart libraries declared in the packages in the dependencies list.
+Dart Editor automatically runs the package manager, which recursively installs the Dart libraries from the packages in the dependencies list.
 You can also select **Pub Install** from the **Tools** menu in Dart Editor.

-Pub install creates a directory called packages, in your application directory.
+Pub install puts the installed libraries in a directory called packages under the application's top-level directory.
 Click the wee arrow to expand the packages directory.
-There you will find the web_components directory, which contain the Dart libraries from the web_components package.
+There you will find the vector_math directory, which contains the Dart libraries from the vector_math package.

 ![Pub Install finds and installs required packages](images/run-pub-install.png)

 In addition,
-the package manager installed all of the Dart libraries on which web_components depends, recursively.
-So by getting web_components,
-your application also gets the unittest, js, and other libraries.
+you will notice the unittest directory;
+unittest is another package in the repository. vector_math depends on unittest
+(unittest is listed in vector_math's dependencies list) so package manager installed it as well.
+Pub install works recursively and installs all of the required packages of your application and its dependencies.

 The package manager also created a file called pubspec.lock, which identifies the specific versions of the packages that were installed.